rules of play

 - Parents/Spectators are not allowed to give rulings or help keep score.
 Players should settle all rules and scoring disputes.
 If there is a question about a rule and a FWJGA official is not present, a player should play two balls, scoring each one, and have the question settled upon completion of play by a tournament official on golf professional on site.

-- If a Parent/Spectator repeatedly violates the above rules, he/she might be asked to leave the course and wait in the clubhouse for the player to finish.
+- If a Parent/Spectator repeatedly violates the above rules, he/she may be asked to leave the course and wait in the clubhouse until the round is complete.

 - All cell phones or similar devices should be turned off or on vibrate while following the players.